sakshamyep/QuickMusic/README.md

 # QuickMusic

-A simple, high quality and stable discord music bot based on DiscordJS V14 and Kazagumo.
+A simple, high quality and stable discord music bot based on Discord.js V14 and Kazagumo.

 # Features